buildtesters/buildtest/docs/configuring_buildtest/command_line_interface.rst

 or short option (``-e``), which will validate each example with schema file ``settings.schema.json``.

-.. program-output:: cat docgen/schemas/settings_examples.txt
-   :shell:
+.. command-output:: buildtest schema -n settings.schema.json -e

 If you want to retrieve full json schema file for buildtest configuration you can run ``buildtest schema -n settings.schema.json --json`` or short option ``-j``.